opendocsg/slw-judgments-backfill/2005_SGHC_109/report.md

  4 ...

- 5 The principles governing an application under s 60 of the SCJA are well established: see Abdul Salam bin Mohamed Salleh v PP (No 2) [1990] SLR 301; affirmed in [1991] SLR 235; Chan Hiang Leng Colin v PP [1995] 1 SLR 687; PP v Bridges Christopher [1998] 1 SLR 162.
+ 5 The principles governing an application under s 60 of the SCJA are well established: see Abdul Salam bin Mohamed Salleh v PP (No 2) [1990] SLR 301; affirmed in [1991] SLR 235; Chan Hiang Leng Colin v PP <span class="citation">[1995] 1 SLR 687</span>; PP v Bridges Christopher <span class="citation">[1998] 1 SLR 162</span>.
 Before an application under s 60 will be allowed, the following requirements must be satisfied:

  (a) there must be a question of law;